 Let’s take a look at how point-to-point integration works in practice.

 Every direct connection between two systems functions in a unique manner.
-It’s important to keep in mind certain things while dealing with these connections.
+It’s essential to keep in mind certain things while dealing with these connections.

 The one-on-one connection approach reduces the complexity associated with routing data through a central hub, which is a common practice in other integration approaches.